 You can't miss the vast shopping area, which is an open concept with a series of counters selling a range of cruise line merchandise, from duty-free alcohol and cigarettes to logo wear and evening clothing.
 A small section is for necessities, such as toiletries and snack food.
 The many jewelry counters cover all tastes, from relatively upscale to trinkets and watches.
 For gems and fine jewelry, the luxury boutique Merabella occupies a separate space.
 The Digital Workshop for computer classes is next door.

 A passenger services area is located on Deck 1 at the foot of the atrium.
 You'll find the purser's desk, shore excursions and future cruise booking.
 There's also a small bar.

 Westerdam Spa & Fitness

 Another Holland America distinction is its promenade deck, which goes all the way around the ship.
-It's host to walkers and joggers and also the once-a-cruise On Deck for the Cure event, in which participants make a $15 contribution to the Susan G. Komen Breast Cancer Foundation and undertake a 5K walk -- complete with music, a pink lemonade party at the conclusion and a terrific sense of communal support.
+It's host to walkers and joggers and the once-a-cruise "On Deck for a Cause" event in which participants make a $20 contribution to support six international cancer organizations and undertake a 5K walk which is more fun the more friends you can recruit.

 A basketball court and volleyball court are on Deck 11.